 It's important that our community feels engaged in the decisions that we make.
 We are currently in the process of consulting the community about our Growth Strategy 2048 that considers ‘why’ and ‘where’ we will grow and change over the next 30 years.
 Similarly we are nearing the final stages of the District Plan review that will create rules around ‘how’ we change and ‘what’ this will look like, while also directing how we protect our environment.

 Both of these documents will play crucial roles in determining how our city grows into the future.
-We therefore want to make sure our residents are free to put their energy into helping us put together these documents, and don't have to consult on an Annual Plan that hasn't changed.
+We therefore want to make sure our residents are free to put their energy into helping us put together these documents.

 Every three years – part way through each election term – the city is required to develop and adopt a long-term plan.
 In the years between long-term plans annual plans are produced that outline any changes to the budget.